 No matter what type of credit card you start with, always make your payments on time and never carry a balance.
 Then you can just sit back and watch your financial options grow as your credit score grows.

-Runner-up Credit Cards for Building Credit
+Other Great Credit Cards for People With No Credit History

 If the Discover it® for Students card doesn't work for you, don't worry.
 There are plenty of other options to get started with that can help you.
 Check out a few below: